 - scheduling regular times to review your COVID-19 controls and their effectiveness

 - how you’ll communicate changes to processes and make sure all workers know about the changes and are trained to implement them

 - how you might use health and safety representatives to evaluate the COVID-19 controls’ implementation.

 Changes to how you work may impact the risks of the work you do

 Changes to work procedures or practices may affect the way you’ve routinely managed the risks that arise from your work.
 For example, you may have controlled the risk of lifting heavy items by having two people involved, and now only one person is available to do the task.

 It’s also possible the new procedures you put in place bring new risks or challenges you’ve not had to think about before.
 For example, if you are planning to introduce shift rotations, you’ll need to work out how to manage the risks that come from that.

 You must engage with workers and worker representatives to either eliminate or else minimise new risks created by the changes you implement.

 COVID safety plan templates

 You may like to use our template to develop plans for your sites.
 By writing down your approach it can be shared with others, including customers or clients.
-This will also make it easier to regularly review and update your approach, including when traffic light levels change.
+This will also make it easier to regularly review and update your approach.